 Why did SIM cards get smaller over time?

-To save space inside devices for batteries, cameras, and other components. eSIM takes this a step further by eliminating the slot altogether.
+To save space inside devices for batteries, cameras, and other components. eSIM takes this a step further by eliminating the need for a slot altogether.

 When did eSIM first appear?

-Around 2016 in smartwatches, before spreading to smartphones and tablets.
+Around 2016, smartwatches began to spread, then smartphones and tablets.

 Will eSIM completely replace SIM cards?

-Yes — with devices like the iPhone Air now launching as eSIM-only worldwide, the transition is accelerating.
+Yes — with devices like the iPhone Air now launching worldwide as eSIM-only, the transition is accelerating.

 The evolution from SIM to eSIM reflects a bigger trend: making connectivity faster, simpler, and borderless.
 From bulky cards in the ’90s to invisible, digital profiles today, mobile technology has come a long way.